calviellolab/calviellolab.github.io/research.md

 ### Proteogenomics applications between RNA and protein

-RNA sequencing technologies are an essential way to detect expressed transcripts, thus providing useful priors to identify synthesized proteins.
-As shown by different studies, careful analysis of Ribo-seq profiles can reveal protein synthesis events with high confidence and aid the discovery of new proteins being translated from uORFs, lincRNAs and alternative transcript isoforms.
-While earlier studies took advantage of proteomics data to qualitatively validate protein synthesis at uncharacterized loci, re-analysis and quantification of mass-spectrometry datasets revealed strong quantitative agreements between translation output and steady-state protein abundance.
-Despite these recent promising results, integrating transcriptomics with the complex world of proteome dynamics, considering regulation via post-translational modification, investigation of protein isoforms, and protein subcellular localization and function, remains an unmet challenge in the post-genomics era.
+RNA sequencing technologies are essential to detect expressed transcripts, thus providing useful priors to identify synthesized proteins.
+As shown by different studies, careful analysis of Ribo-seq profiles can reveal protein synthesis events with high confidence and aid the discovery of new proteins being translated from uORFs, lncRNAs and alternative transcript isoforms.
+While earlier studies took advantage of proteomics data to qualitatively validate protein synthesis at uncharacterized loci, re-analysis of mass-spectrometry datasets revealed strong quantitative agreements between translation output and steady-state protein abundance.
+Despite these recent promising results, integrating transcriptomics with the complex world of proteome dynamics, while considering regulation via post-translational modifications, presence of protein isoforms, and protein subcellular localization and function, remains an unmet challenge in the post-genomic era.
 In addition, a complex interplay between translation elongation dynamics and co-translational protein folding ensure correct protein stability and function, confirming the importance of jointly investigating RNP dynamics and protein activity.
 {: .text-justify}
 <p align="center">